DeskproApps/docusign/SETUP.md

 [![](/docs/assets/setup/deskpro_sign_in.png)](/docs/assets/setup/deskpro_sign_in.png)

-Copy the Redirect URI in the Deskpro's settings tab and paste it into the Redirect URIs field when you click Add URI.
+Copy the Redirect URI in Deskpro's settings tab and paste it into the Redirect URIs field in DocuSign when you click Add URI.

 [![](/docs/assets/setup/redirect_uri_field.png)](/docs/assets/setup/redirect_uri_field.png)